kxh001/kxh001.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a final-year CS Ph.D. student working with the incredible ✨ [Prof. Greg Ver Steeg](https://profiles.ucr.edu/app/home/profile/gregoryv) ✨ at the University of California, Riverside.
-Fortunately, I was an intern at `Adobe Firefly` and `SonyAI`.
+Fortunately, I was also an intern at `SonyAI`(Host: [Vikash Sehwag](https://vsehwag.github.io/)) and `Adobe Firefly` (Host: [Hareesh Ravi](https://hareesh-ravi.github.io/)).

 My research centers on **Generative Models** (Diffusion Models & Energy-Based Models), with a focus on their **interpretability**, **alignment**, and **compositionality**.
 Specifically, I explore diffusion models through a novel information-theoretic lens, termed [Information-Theoretic Diffusion](https://arxiv.org/abs/2302.03792) (ITD).
 Our work demonstrates how [Pointwise Mutual Information](https://arxiv.org/abs/2310.07972) (PMI) enhances compositional reasoning and modality alignment (e.g., text and image).
 We are actively expanding the ITD universe 🌌 and welcome collaboration opportunities!